Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Causal inference framework for Win Ratio and generalized pairwise comparisons

+We now discuss the differences of the three different causal effect measures introduced, to better grasp the novelty of ours ($\tau_\star$, \Cref{def:win_indiv}).

+\paragraph{Collapsibility.} A first motivation for preferring our measure $\tau_\star$ over the population-level counterpart $\tau_\mathrm{pop}$ is collapsibility.
+Indeed, $\tau_\star=\esp{\tau_\star(X_i)}$ by definition, making it directly collapsible, and highlighting $x\mapsto\tau_\star(x)$ as a natural conditional treatment effect.
+On the other hand, although $\tau_\mathrm{pop}$ can also be expressed as the average of conditional effects—specifically, $\tau_\mathrm{pop} = \mathbb{E}[\tau_\mathrm{pop}(X_i)]$ where $\tau_\mathrm{pop}(x) = \mathbb{E}[w(Y_i(1) | Y_j(0)) \mid X_i = x]$—the conditional effect $\tau_\mathrm{pop}(x)$ still depends on the composition of the entire population, since in $\tau_\mathrm{pop}(x)$ an individual with covariates $x$ is compared to the whole population.
+However, conditional effects should ideally reflect properties intrinsic to the individual given features rather than being influenced by the overall population.
+As a result, policies based on $\tau_\mathrm{pop}(X_i)$ are not truly personalized, since their recommendations are affected by the presence and characteristics of other individuals in the population.
+This contradicts the rationale behind conditional effects and personalized recommendations, that should only be a function of the covariates, and not the whole population.
+Note that $\tau_\star$ is also \emph{logic-respecting} \citep[Definition 6]{colnet2024riskratiooddsratio}.

+\paragraph{Interpretation of the causal measure.} Reporting results using different causal measures may lead to different conclusions or interpretations \citep{colnet2024riskratiooddsratio,Fay2024,Groenwold2011,Didelez2021}. \citep{Fay2024} provides extended discussion on individual and population-level estimands and causal measures, such as the win proportion in our case or the risk-ratio that are not directly collapsible \citep{Fay2024,Groenwold2011,Didelez2021}.
+However, for the risk ratio, the population-level estimand ($\esp{Y_i(1)}/\esp{Y_i(0)}$, instead of $\esp{Y_i(1)/Y_i(0)}$ for the individual-level risk ratio) can be interpreted in terms of treatment recommendations: $\esp{Y_i(1)}/\esp{Y_i(0)}=2$ means that treating everyone leads to an averaged outcome twice larger compared to treating no one.
+In comparison-based estimands this is not the case: $\proba{Y_i(1)\succ Y_j(0)}=0.6$ does not mean that a majority of the population would benefit from being treated, as this depends on eventual population heterogeneity, for which we need to adjust for, which is precisely what our new estimand does.
+Next example illustrates this in the presence of unknown population stratas, on a synthetic example.

-\Cref{remark:pop_vs_indiv} below is the estimand-wise version of \Cref{ex:counter_emp}.
+\paragraph{Hand's paradox for the Win Ratio \citep{Hand1992}.} \Cref{remark:pop_vs_indiv} below is the estimand-wise version of \Cref{ex:counter_emp}.
 It shows that the causal measures $\tau_\star$ and $\tau_\mathrm{pop}$ are not equivalent and may lead to different treatment recommendations if populations are heterogeneous.
-In particular, \Cref{remark:pop_vs_indiv} justifies our preference and recommendations towards using $\tau_\star$ over $\tau_\mathrm{pop}$.
+In particular, \Cref{remark:pop_vs_indiv} justifies our preference and recommendations towards using $\tau_\star$ over $\tau_\mathrm{pop}$ if the population is heterogeneous.

 \begin{example} Assume that outcomes are univariate ($Y_i(0),Y_i(1)\in\R$), and that $\cX=\cX_1\cup\cX_2$ with $\proba{X_i\in\cX_1}=1-\alpha$, $\proba{X_i\in\cX_2}=\alpha$ such that:

 almost surely.
 We then have, if $y_0'>y_1>y_0>y_1'$: